MarkWieczorek/ctplanet/README.md

 the crust and mantle are both constant values, whereas `pyMohoRho` includes the effects of lateral variations in crustal density.

-The script `pyCrust-Moon` demonstrates how to use both functions, and can be used to reproduce the results presented in *Wieczorek et al.* (2013).
+The script `pyCrust_Moon` demonstrates how to use both functions, and can be used to reproduce the results presented in *Wieczorek et al.* (2013).

 This python program requires the use of [pyshtools](https://github.com/SHTOOLS/SHTOOLS), version 4.1 or greater.